Why Adalo Is Perfect for Building an Instacart Clone

 - Order → Relationship to Orders

 Your database now mirrors the multi-sided marketplace architecture that powers successful delivery platforms.
+With no record limits on paid plans, you can scale to hundreds of thousands of products and orders without hitting storage constraints.
 Learn more about Adalo's database capabilities.

-Adalo's truly drag-and-drop builder with responsive design and custom branding (Starter+ plans) enables you to create fully-custom customer interfaces without flexbox or code.
+Adalo's drag-and-drop builder with responsive design and custom branding enables you to create fully-custom customer interfaces without flexbox or code.

 Creating the Home Screen with Product Categories